samsz2018/CiCd-deploy/README.md

 # cicd-deploy
-This is a test page from github repository.
+This is new content update from local PC Github desktop